TABLE OF CONTENTS

 DIMM slots are where you install your Memory.

-DIMM or dual in-line memory module slots are also referred to as “RAM slots”.
+DIMM or dual in-line memory module slots are also called “RAM slots”.

 The more DIMM slots your motherboard has, the more RAM sticks you can install.

-This means that the Asus motherboard has 4 RAM slots and 128 GB of max supported RAM capacity on that Asus motherboard.
+This means that the Asus motherboard in the picture above has 4 RAM slots and 128 GB of max supported RAM capacity on that Asus motherboard.
 It’s also compatible with DDR4 RAM only.

 You don’t want to buy 32 GB RAM sticks and later find out your motherboard only supports 8 GB RAM sticks per DIMM slot.